CSE237SP2022/project-sam_emily_teddy_allen/README.md

 Iteration 3:
 What user stories were completed this iteration?
 We completed small things this iteration.
 For example, we now have the ability to sell items in the shop and to use items during the story to heal.
 Also, we added the ability to restart the game at the end.
-This was recommended to us by our testers in the last iteration but sounded like a good idea so we implemented it.
-From there, we spent most of this iteration cleaning up our code to include more helper methods and adding more tests.
+This was recommended to us by our testers in the last iteration and sounded like a good idea so we implemented it.
+From there, we spent most of this iteration cleaning up our code to include more helper methods, better modularity and adding more tests.
+We also pushed some minor text output inprovemnets and bugfixes across our project.

 Is there anything that you implemented but doesn't currently work?
-N/A everything works so far to our knowledge
+N/A everything works as expected

 What commands are needed to compile and run your code from the command line clone the repository and navigate to src folder and run ./Bandersnatch.sh